 Simultaneous welding is named as such for the fact that the entire joint is heated simultaneously, unlike contour welding where heating is only taking place where the laser beam is focused at any given time during the cycle.
 Simultaneous welding does not use a single laser beam, often multiple laser sources are used.
 The lasers are split, using fibers, and arrayed into the pattern of the joint and the entire weld is flashed at once.

 Hybrid welding is essentially another form of contour welding with one major difference, the laser beam is assisted by high-powered halogen lamps.
-A laser beam is a monochromatic light source, meaning it falls under only a single wavelenght (in the case of laser plastic welding often 808 or 980 nanometers).
+A laser beam is a monochromatic light source, meaning it falls under only a single wavelength (in the case of laser plastic welding often 808 or 980 nanometers).
 Thermoplastics naturally transmit radiation well at those wavelengths, which is pertinent to the process.
 The halogen radiation, however, is polychromatic, producing light energy in a wide range of wavelengths.
-The polychromatic halogen radiation will cause energy absorption in the transmissive upper layer assisted the laser in heating the plastics.
+The polychromatic halogen radiation will cause energy absorption in the transmissive upper layer, which assists the laser in heating the plastics.

 The larger heat affected zone of the halogen lamp pre-heats the plastic allowing the laser to travel faster while widening the process window during welding.
 The result is lower cycle times and higher weld strength.
 Also, because the two parts are being pre-heated by the halogen lamp the parts will anneal during the welding process allowing for better gap bridging, a more natural fit between the two parts and reduced residual part stress.
 The most common application for hybrid welding is exterior automotive lighting.